appcelerator-archive/ti.brightcove/documentation/index.md

 * playlists[array]: The [Ti.Brightcove.Playlist][] objects returned by the query
 * pageNumber[int]: The page number returned by the operation
 * pageSize[int]: The number of playlists in the page

+## Deprecated Functions

+### Ti.Brightcove.getVideosByText({...})
+Gets videos from the Brightcove service whose name or description contains the provided text.
+Takes a dictionary argument, with the following properties:

+* text[string]: The text to match
+* pageSize[int] (optional): The number of videos to include on a returned page
+* pageNumber[int] (optional): The page number to return
+* videoFields[array] (optional): An array of fields which should match the returned videos
+* customFields[array] (optional): An array of custom field {name:value} pairs which should match the returned videos.

+Returns the following dictionary:

+* totalCount[int]: The total number of videos returned (NOTE: This value may be incorrect)
+* videos[array]: The [Ti.Brightcove.Video][] objects returned by the query
+* pageNumber[int]: The page number returned by the operation (NOTE: This value may not be defined for this operation)
+* pageSize[int]: The number of videos in the page (NOTE: This value may not be defined for this operation)

+### Ti.Brightcove.getVideosByTags({...})
+Gets videos from the Brightcove service with the matching tags.
+Takes a dictionary argument, with the following properties:

+* andTags[array]: An array of tags.
+Matched videos MUST contain ALL of these tags.
+* orTags[array]: An array of tags.
+Matched videos MAY contain ONE OR MORE of these tags.
+* pageSize[int] (optional): The number of videos to include on a returned page
+* pageNumber[int] (optional): The page number to return
+* sortType[int] (optional): The type of sorting to perform
+* sortOrder[int] (optional): The order to sort in
+* videoFields[array] (optional): An array of fields which should match the returned videos
+* customFields[array] (optional): An array of custom field {name:value} pairs which should match the returned videos.

+Returns the following dictionary:

+* totalCount[int]: The total number of videos returned (NOTE: This value may be incorrect)
+* videos[array]: The [Ti.Brightcove.Video][] objects returned by the query
+* pageNumber[int]: The page number returned by the operation
+* pageSize[int]: The number of videos in the page

 ## Properties